cloudfoundry-incubator/kubecf/doc/rfd/rfd/0009/README.md

 besides the expected default behaviour defined here.

-Apart from the targets, the following folders and files may be provided:
+Apart from the targets, the following folders and files must be provided:

 - `example-values/`: Divided into 2 folders:
   * `example-values/minimal/`: examples of minimal values.yaml that pass a